Niiru26/Integrated-Network-for-Disaster-Coordination-Project/README.md

 ## 📋 Overview

-The **Integrated Network for DRRM Coordination (I.N.D.C.)** is a comprehensive disaster risk reduction management platform built for the Mountain Province PDRRMO.
+The **Integrated Network for DRRM Coordination (I.N.D.C.)** is a comprehensive disaster risk reduction management platform built for the Mountain Province Disaster Risk Reduction & Management Office.
 It transforms 20+ years of hydrometeorological hazard data into actionable intelligence through interactive dashboards, trend analysis, and predictive forecasting.

 ---